 Brazil Interlagos and the Senna S

-Interlagos resides on the natural curves and hills of Sao Paolo, and it doesn’t try to hide them.
+Interlagos resides on the natural curves and hills of Sao Paulo, and it doesn’t try to hide them.
 Where this track really throws a curveball, however, is its counter-clockwise direction.
 A majority of tracks on the tour run clockwise, causing drivers to turn their necks to the right, but this one delivers centrifugal force in a new direction.
 Turns are a physical thing—and there are plenty of them.

 Watch for Senna S, a pair of left then right downward turns that causes the car’s camber to change throughout the turn.
 They’re coming into this one fast after the first lap, so getting the grip right is key.

-Saudi Arabia’s Brand New Jeddah Circuit
+Saudi Arabia’s Jeddah Circuit

-Saudi’s race is new in 2021!
+Saudi’s race was new in 2021!
 The Jeddah Street Circuit map (as it stands) reveals a long, leggy course with backdrops of the Red Sea and city lights.
 It’s said it will come in second only to Monza in terms of top speeds.
 But for all its length, it has the most turns of any course on the map: 27!

 Abu Dhabi’s Yas Marina Circuit